MarinaKam/orderbook/README.md

 This document outlines the approach I've taken in implementing this solution, the challenges I encountered, and potential improvements that could be made to enhance efficiency and robustness.

+## Live Demo
+The live version of this solution is hosted on Vercel and can be accessed at [https://orderbook-beige.vercel.app/](https://orderbook-beige.vercel.app/).

 ### Approach
 The solution was developed using React.js, acting as the backbone of the user interface, while Redux was chosen for state management.